commit-live-students/feature_engineering_project/q04_encoding/README.md

 ## Write a function `encoding` that:
 - Which deals with the two categorical variable.
-- Encodes one categorical variable using Label Encoder and another one as binary coding which gives 0 and 1.
+- Encodes 'LotShape' using Label Encoder and saves it in a new column called `LotShape_Label`.
+Also creates dummies for column `GarageType`

 ### Parameters: